-Before applying for a new visa, check whether you have a 'no further stay condition' on your old visa.
+Before applying for a new visa, check whether you have a 'no further stay condition' on your current visa.
 This prohibits you from applying for any further visas while you are in Australia.

 Applying from outside Australia

-If you are applying from overseas, you must wait until your new student visa is granted before returning to Australia.
+If you don’t have an existing visa and you are applying from overseas, you must wait until your new student visa is granted before returning to Australia.
 Plan ahead and factor potential processing delays into your intended return date.

 Step four: Submit your application

 See Applying for your visa for instructions on how to apply.